Pukekura Park & Coastal Walkway, New Plymouth Attraction

 Ngamotu Beach, at the western end of the walkway, is the safest swimming beach in the district.
 Beyond Ngamotu Beach, a climb to the top of Paritutu Rock provides 360 degree views of the region, the Tasman Sea and the adjacent Sugar Loaf Islands.

-For those with mobility issues, a generous donation by the TSB Bank means that mobility scooters are available from the New Plymouth Aquatic Centre for use on the Coastal Walkway.
+For those with mobility issues, a generous donation by the TSB Bank means that mobility scooters are available from the Todd Energy Aquatic Centre for use on the Coastal Walkway.
 The scooters are free to use between 8am and midday, and 1pm-5pm, and are available every day except Christmas Day.
 For enquiries and bookings, contact the council (+64 6 759 6060).

 Pukekura Park is an enchanting, world-renowned park covering about 52 hectares (128 acres) of land in the heart of New Plymouth.
 Awarded a Garden of National Significance in 2004, the park features bush walks, formal gardens, lakes, children’s play areas and a kiosk.
 The park includes the adjacent garden estate area of Brooklands, Brooklands Zoo and the historic colonial hospital The Gables.

-The family-focused Brooklands Zoo is home to farmyard animals, otters and capuchin and cotton-top tamarin monkeys and also has a free-flight aviary.
+The family-focused Brooklands Zoo is home to farmyard animals, otters, capuchin, and cotton-top tamarin monkeys and also has a free-flight aviary.
 The playground and picnic tables make it a great place for a safe, easy and free outing.

 TSB Bowl of Brooklands houses an impressive outdoor sound stage, and the grass amphitheatre provides a spectacular venue for summer concerts.
-Dame Kiri Te Kanawa, Santana, WOMAD, Mark Knopfler and R.E.M. and are among the many high-profile acts who have performed here.
+Dame Kiri Te Kanawa, Santana, WOMAD, Mark Knopfler, R.E.M., Jack Johnson and Elton John are among the many high-profile acts who have performed here.

 The Fernery in Pukekura Park is a popular part of the park and features plants from around the world combined into stunning seasonal displays.